mmayes03/TikTok-Reports-Project/README.md

-Project background: Build a dataframe for the TikTok dataset, Gather descriptive statistics, EDA and cleaning, Select and build visualization(s), Explore the project data, Implement a hypothesis test, Determine the correct modeling approach, Build a regression model, Evaluate the model, Interpret model results and summarize findings, Model building, Model evaluation, and Summarize findings.
+Project background: Build a dataframe for the TikTok dataset, Gather descriptive statistics, EDA and cleaning, Select and build visualization(s), Explore the project data, Implement a hypothesis test, Determine the correct modeling approach, Build a regression model, Evaluate the model, Interpret model results, Model building, Model evaluation, and Summarize findings.